-The net deferred tax assets recognized as Tier 3 own funds amount to K EUR 1 724 (cf. D.1.1 and D.3.3 for more detail on the amounts).
+The net deferred tax liabilieties recognized as Tier 3 own funds amount to K EUR 371 (cf. D.1.1 and D.3.3 for more detail on the amounts).
 The recognition and assessment of deferred tax assets (DTAs) is established in different paragraphs in IAS12 and in Article 15 of the Commission Delegated Regulation 2015/35.
-Deferred tax assets are only recognised for deductible temporary differences and for unused tax losses and tax credits carried forward if it is probable that future taxable profit will be available against which the deferred tax asset can be utilised, taking into account any legal or regulatory requirements on the time limits relating to the carry-forward of unused tax losses or the carry-forward of unused tax credits.
+Deferred tax assets are only recognised for deductible temporary differences and for unused tax losses and tax credits carried forward if it is probable that future taxable profit will be available against which the deferred tax asset can be utilised, taking into account any legal or regulatory requirements on the time limits relating to the carry-forward of unused tax credits.